About ETA

 Jim Brown

-Jim Brown directed tennis operations at Eagle Tennis Club with a rare combination of administrative skill and deep love for the game.
-His experience running large-scale programs — managing staff, coordinating leagues, overseeing junior development — brings organizational bedrock to ETA's growing structure.
+Jim directed tennis operations at Eagle Tennis Club with a rare combination of administrative skill and love for the game.
+His experience running large-scale programs — staff, leagues, junior development — brings organizational bedrock to ETA.

 Former Tennis Director